WickedNekomata/Byte/docs/README.md

 ### Assets

 Models are from Simple Assets, available in the Unity Asset Store.
-Most of UI Elements are from noseque, available in the Unity Asset Store for free.
+Most of UI Elements are from "Fantasy Wooden GUI free", available in the Unity Asset Store for free.
-The rest of the assets (UI, music and sounds) are royalty-free.
+Music and Sounds are from FreeSounds.com.

 ## License
 ```